Corneliu Zelea Codreanu: Codreanu and modern-day political discourse

 After the Romanian Revolution toppled the communist regime, various extremist groups began claiming to represent Codreanu's legacy.
 Reportedly, one of the first was the short-lived Mișcarea pentru România ("Movement for Romania"), founded by the student leader Marian Munteanu.
 It was soon followed by the Romanian branch of the ITP and its Timișoara-based mouthpiece, the journal Gazeta de Vest, as well as by other groups claiming to represent the Legionary legacy.
 Among the latter is Noua Dreaptă, which depicts Codreanu as a spiritual figure, often with attributes equivalent to those of a Romanian Orthodox saint.
-Each year around 30 November, these diverse groups have been known to reunite in Tâncăbești, where they organize festivities to commemorate Codreanu's death.
+Each year around 30 November, these diverse groups reunite in Tâncăbești, where they organize festivities to commemorate Codreanu's death.

 In the early 2000s, Gigi Becali, a Romanian businessman, owner of the Steaua București football club, and leader of the right-wing New Generation Party, stated that he admired Codreanu and made attempts to capitalize on Legionary symbols and rhetoric, such as adopting a slogan originally coined by the Iron Guard: "I vow to God that I shall make Romania in the likeness of the holy sun in the sky".
 The statement, used by Becali during the 2004 presidential campaign, owed its inspiration to Legionary songs and was found in a much-publicized homage sent by Ion Moța to his Captain in 1937; it is also said to have been used by Codreanu himself.
 As a result of it, Becali was argued to have broken the 2002 government ordinance banning the use of fascist discourse.
 However, the Central Electoral Bureau rejected complaints against Becali, ruling that the slogan was not "identical" to the Legionary one.
 During the same period, Becali, speaking live in front of Oglinda Television cameras, called for Codreanu to be canonized.
 The station was fined 50 million lei by the National Audiovisual Council (around $1,223 USD in 2004).

 In a poll of the Romanian public conducted by Romanian Television in 2006, Codreanu was voted 22nd among the 100 Greatest Romanians, coming in between Steaua footballer Mirel Rădoi at 21 and the interwar democratic politician Nicolae Titulescu at 23.